- Resources for Parents

 Are the residence halls safe?

 The community, like any other, is as safe as its members choose to make it.
 Outside doors are equipped with card readers activated by your student's Compass ID card.
-Residence halls are accessible to residents 24 hours a day and to other Willamette University students between the hours of 7 a.m. and 11 p.m.
+Students have access to their residence hall 24 hours a day.

 Do students need renter's insurance while living on campus?